 3

-Well-drafted contracts should specify who owns the intellectual property in your designs, what rights are transferred to the client, and who is responsible for trademark searches.
-Clear IP ownership clauses reduce disputes and demonstrate professional practices to insurers.
-The Design Institute of Australia provides guidance on standard design contracts.
+Well-drafted contracts should specify IP ownership, rights transferred to the client, and responsibility for trade mark searches.
+Clear IP provisions reduce disputes and demonstrate professional rigour.
+The AGDA provides guidance on standard design contract terms.

 4